 The light aspect of the Caregiver, the Nurturer Archetype is an individual whose traits are mainly selfless, their strongest traits in life are empathy, compassion, and giving.
 They naturally want to nurture and protect those they meet.
 They are often very strong empaths and lightworkers.

-Common shadow aspects of the Caregiver is their tendency to protect and give unconditionally without thinking.
-Victim, Martydom, Rescuer Traits.
-This often lead to over-giving, lack of boundaries, difficulties saying no. Which can lead to being undervalued, taken advantage of, exhaustion, burnout, frustration, resentment.
+Common shadow traits of the Caregiver is their tendency to protect and give unconditionally without thinking.
+Victim, Martyrdom, Rescuer Traits.
+This often leads to over-giving, lack of boundaries, and difficulties saying no. Which can lead to being undervalued, taken advantage of, exhaustion, burnout, frustration, and resentment.

 Creator Archetype also known as the Artist, Creative, Innovator

-The Artist or Creative Archetype’s shadow trait include their perfectionism, strong traits of neuroticism, or tendency to put creativity over positive solutions.
-Overthinking and emotional instability can lead to relationship difficulties, introversion.
+The Artist or Creative Archetype’s shadow traits include perfectionism, strong traits of neuroticism, or a tendency to put creativity over positive solutions.
+Overthinking and emotional instability can lead to relationship difficulties and introversion.

 The Innocent Archetype also known as the Child, Dreamer, Utopian

-The light aspects of the Innocent are their optimism, positivity, their ability to see good in everyone and their desire for everyone to like them.
+The light aspects of the Innocent are their optimism, positivity, their ability to see good in everyone, and their desire for everyone to like them.
 They tend to believe the world is a great place to live.
-They long innocence, rebirth and in many ways salvation.
+They long for innocence, rebirth, and in many ways salvation.

-The shadow aspect of the innocent is their naivety, innocence, dreamlike view of the world and others mean they can lack judgment and discernment.
+The shadow aspect of the innocent is their naivety, innocence, and dreamlike view of the world and others means they can lack judgment and discernment.
 They are one of the easiest archetypes to impress but are fearful of being punished for doing wrong.

 Explorer Archetype also known as the Seeker

-The light aspect of the Explorer Archetype is their sense of adventure and freedom seeking.
-The enjoy seeking and exploring new places, new experiences, they have a strong tendency towards personal freedom and space.
+The light aspect of the Explorer Archetype is their sense of adventure and freedom-seeking.
+They enjoy seeking and exploring new places, and new experiences, they have a strong tendency towards personal freedom and space.

 archetype healing - inner child work - lightworkers tools

-Hero Archetype also known as Champion, Defender, Rescuer, Warrior
+Hero Archetype is also known as Champion, Defender, Rescuer, Warrior

-Positive aspects of the Hero Archetype include the depth of courage, energy and power they have to achieve something they believe is the honourable thing to do.
+Positive aspects of the Hero Archetype include the depth of courage, energy, and power they have to achieve something they believe is the honourable thing to do.
 They are about making the world a better place, defending the rights of others.
-They can often see the bigger picture in relation to governments, organisations and society.
+They can often see the bigger picture concerning governments, organisations and society.

 Shadow aspects of the Hero Archetype can be a strong need for power and limelight.
-Their tremendous level of ambition that can get work against them or others.
-Doing almost anything including stepping over others or sacrificing them self to achieve that goal.
-Can be viewed negatively as Conspiracy Theorists although they tend to have a wider view than others on what is actually going on.
+Their tremendous level of ambition can get work against them or others.
+Doing almost anything including stepping over others or sacrificing themself to achieve that goal.
+Can be viewed negatively as Conspiracy Theorists although they tend to have a wider view than others on what is going on.

 Magician Archetype – sometimes known as the Alchemist, Wizard, Sorcerer